-You will need to consider what could go wrong on the day and have a plan to deal with each emergency or contingency.
-Arrangements must also be in place to stop the display early or cancel it completely due to adverse wind conditions, or respond to an accident to someone from a firework or incident involving a firework.
+Institutions will need to consider what could go wrong on the day and have a plan to deal with each emergency or contingency.
+Arrangements must also be in place to stop the display early or cancel it completely due to adverse weather conditions or respond to an accident or incident involving a firework.